visualizor/GH_Eto/README.md

 #### Examples
 A walkthrough of Synapse component and how they are set up can be found [here](https://www.youtube.com/embed/tbC_d84EmuU).
 Skip to about 3:30 mark for the actual Synapse set-up.
 Download the [example file](https://github.com/visualizor/GH_Eto/raw/master/SynapseExample.gh) yourself and see thigns in action.
 #### Fixed Interface
 For simplicity in working with Grasshopper's data flow model, Synapse components were created to never be edited while they are shown.
 Each time the "S" is toggled to `true` on the `SynapseWindow`, a new `Eto.Forms.Form` is painted.
 If certain controls must be edited, the window should be closed first.
-Therefore controls cannot be modified dynamically while the GUI is in use. *v0.3 onwards, there is an option to enable live property edit in the context menu of `SWindow` component*.
+Therefore controls cannot be modified dynamically while the GUI is in use.

+*v0.3 onwards, there is an option to enable live property edit in the context menu of `SWindow` component.
+This is experimental.*
 ## FAQs
 #### Why are controls disappearing in the GUI?
 This is likely due to changing parameters on the Grasshopper component.
-Once a Synapse window is shown, controls upstream cannot be updated without re-launching new windows.
+Once a Synapse window is shown, controls upstream often cannot be updated without re-launching new windows.
 #### Why does a container tell me to disconnect controls?
 Usually by linking and re-linking Synapse components, some of them may remember the parent container.
 Disable control components and re-enable should solve this.
 #### What is the difference between Synapse and HumanUI?